inex/ixp-manager-docs-md/docs/install/manually.md

 # Manual Installation

+???+ note "**This page was updated in April 2020 for Ubuntu LTS 20.04.**"

+## Video Tutorial

+We created a **rough and ready** video tutorial demonstrating the manual installation process for IXP Manager v5.5.0 (April 2020) on Ubuntu LTS 20.04. *This is Barry's first attempt at video tutorials so please forgive the lighting and sound quality.* You can find the [video here](https://www.youtube.com/watch?v=qRIl1ioG6Ck) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).

 ## Requirements

 IXP Manager tries to stay current in terms of technology.
 Typically, this means some element of framework refresh(es) every couple of years and other more incremental package upgrades with minor version upgrades.
 As well as the obvious reasons for this, there is also the requirement to prevent developer apathy - insisting on legacy frameworks and packages that have been EOL'd provides a major stumbling block for bringing on new developers and contributors.